lucasm/findto/README.md

  <br>
 </p>

-## Decentralized AI Search
+## Decentralized Search with AI

 Findto is an open source assistant for decentralized search.

-Findto is putting the power of internet into people's hands again!
-Stay on control of the search algorithms.

-Quickly search the same term on AI, Web, and more sources.
+- _Decentralized search_: Search the same term across multiple sources on AI, Web, and more - simultaneously.
 Discover trends, stories and information.
 Find anything.
 More productive and accessible searches --- as never before.

+- _Safe search_: View estimated security, privacy, and carbon footprint level of every search source.
+Make better choices with Findto, for you, and for the planet.

+- _Open search_: As an open source project, Findto is building an universal search experience.
+Where diversity is key.
+Where people stay on control of algorithms.

-A new search experience, where the people choices matter.
-For a healthier internet.
+A new search experience.
+For a healthier internet for people.

 [▶️ Try it now](https://findto.app/?utm_source=findto_repo)